Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

     Because this makes life easier, we will build the Repo with GitHub Actions.

+The [built repository](#building-the-repository) will be compressed into an `.nx` archive and uploaded as a sole file to pages.
+Named `CommunityRepository.nx`.

-Because this data is very small and stale, the user will cache all of the data on their end.
+Because this data is very small and stale, it's expected that most of the time a user will already have the latest version.

-The repository is set up in such a way that any HTTP server with downloads can host it.
+### Caching

+!!! info "See [Locations/Server Cache Files][server-cache-files-communityrepo] for details"

 ### Bandwidth Numbers

-!!! info "GitHub pages sites are limited to [100GB of bandwidth per month][pages-limits]."
+!!! info "GitHub pages sites are soft limited to [100GB of bandwidth per month][pages-limits]."

 Expected sizes:

 - `30KB`: Index.msgpack.zst (~100 games)
-- `1KB`: App.msgpack.zst
+- `1KB`: App.msgpack.zst (per game)

-Approximately 30KB per user.
+For 100 games, therefore expect `130KB`.
-This makes for 3.2 million queries per month, with each user having 1 known game.
+This makes for around 770,000 queries per month.

-Should fit within the soft limit, outside of risks with new game releases.
+If we ever get notified from GitHub about bandwidth usage, we will migrate this to [Central Server][reloaded-central-server].

 <!-- Links -->
 [game-metadata]: ../Server/Storage/Games/About.md#whats-inside-an-game-configuration